-The terminology ‘dry-cell’ came into the public domain (I haven’t tracked down the originator) during the explosion of on-board electrolyzer experimentation that happened during 2008.
+The terminology ‘dry-cell’ came into the public domain as a ‘trade name’ for Brown’s Gas, likely originating from Denny Klein during the explosion of on-board electrolyzer experimentation that happened during 2008.

 The originator popularized the term ‘dry-cell’ to differentiate the ‘recirculating-electrolyte‘ electrolyzer designs (dry-cell) from the original electrolyzers that did not recirculate the electrolyte (wet-cell).

 The ‘dry-cell’ is a misnomer.
 Dry-cells do NOT use dry (no liquid) electrolyte.
 In fact, they usually use MORE liquid electrolyte than the original simple design; that they re-named a ‘wet-cell’.

 A so-called ‘dry-cell’ is simply a full flooded wet-cell with an additional reservoir for electrolyte and a means to circulate the electrolyte fluids, (liquid and gas mixture) between the electrolyzer and the reservoir.